bruceravel/demeter/documentation/Athena/forward.rst

 .. endpar::

-The html version of this document makes use of HTML 4.1 character entities (mostly Greek symbols) and will not display correctly in very old browsers.
+The html version of this document makes use of HTML 4.1 character entities (mostly Greek, math, superscript, and subscript symbols) and will not display correctly in very old browsers.